Components of Estate Planning

 - Desired funeral arrangements

 Consider including your advisor or attorney in the meeting.

 There’s a good chance someone will raise a technical question you need help with during your family meeting.
 Your estate attorney or financial advisor is a valuable resource.
 Consider having them join you, especially if your family already knows them.

 Consider holding a similar family meeting every 2-3 years.

 Lives can change a lot in that time.
 Marriages, divorces, births, and deaths may mean changes to your estate plan.
 It would help if you kept your children and beneficiaries informed of these.

 How to make an estate plan that protects your assets and wishes

-Understanding how these different elements of estate planning work and making the best choices for your individual situation can be confusing and frustrating.
-Married couples have different estate planning needs than single people, for example.
-Making a plan that effectively protects your assets and wishes involves a variety of legal documents and will be challenging and time-consuming to do on your own.
+Understanding how these different elements of estate planning work and making the best choices for your situation can be confusing and frustrating.
+Married couples have various estate planning needs than single people, for example.
+Making a plan that effectively protects your assets and wishes involves a variety of legal documents.
+It will be challenging and time-consuming to do on your own.

 This is why it is best to get professional help and work with an experienced financial professional that understands the various elements of estate planning and the legal requirements of each one.
 Our professional advisors are experienced in estate planning and would love to help you navigate these important decisions.
 Click here to request a no-cost, no-obligation consultation to get started.